 I would be honored if you read and discuss The Baggage Handler with your book club (and if you’d like I’m happy to join the conversation – more later).
 That’s why I included some discussion questions at the back of the novel – not to give readers homework, but to spark conversations about the theme on which the book was built and is common to us all.
 Baggage.

 I’ve put together some resources for your book club, and if you don’t need them, that’s fine!
 I just thought some of you might want to make notes but not deface your book.
 Hey, I’m a reader too!

 Download PDF: Book Club discussion starters – The Baggage Handler

-Would you like to chat to the author while you’re reading?
+Would you like your questions answered while you’re reading?

 And if you’re looking for something Australian to nibble on while you’re reading and chatting …